bigcompany/hook.io-logs/ReadMe.md

 ## Introduction

-This module is the component which [hook.io](http://hook.io) to manage small amounts of log entries that users can access with a simple API.
+This module is the component which [hook.io](http://hook.io) uses manage small amounts of log entries that users can access with a simple API.
 Log entries are volatile and will expire over time.

 Right now this module is essentially a small wrapper around the `redis` module .